Cost to Install IKO Shingles – Are IKO Roofing Shingles Worth It?

 The above listed product components and accessories are compatible with most IKO shingle lines, but there are some exceptions like the ridge cap product that is specific to Nordic shingles.

 Did you know?
 In order to be covered by IKO’s ROOFPRO Extended Iron Clad Protection warranty, IKO shingles must be used and installed together with at least three IKO PROFORMAX Integrated Roofing Accessories.
-See warranty documents for details.
+See the warranty documents for details.

 The above requirement is standard for most brands.
 For example, manufacturers like GAF, require that at least three other qualifying GAF components to be used in conjunction with GAF shingles to make your roof eligible for the extended warranty coverage.